-It can be frustrating for pet parents to deal with their cat peeing outside of the litterbox without knowing why it is happening.
+It can be frustrating for pet parents to deal with their cat peeing outside of the litter box without knowing why it is happening.
 There may be an underlying behavioral or medical problem, and a visit to your veterinarian can help distinguish the two.
-Sometimes, treatment is easy and the issue resolves, but other times it can take some time and patience to determine the underlying issue.
+Sometimes, treatment is implemented and the issue resolves, but other times it can take some time and patience to determine the underlying issue.

 Feline Lower Urinary Tract Disease (FLUTD)

 FLUTD is a term describing all of the urinary issues that can be attributed to a medical cause.
 Urinary tract infections, bladder stones, bladder inflammation, or urethral obstruction can all result in urinary issues.
-You may notice your cat urinating more frequently, passing blood in the urine, or straining to urinate.
-Your cat may even cry out when urinating or fail to pass urine at all!
-If you are noticing any of these signs, you should seek veterinary care.
+Cats may be urinating more frequently, passing blood in the urine, or straining to urinate.
+They may even cry out when urinating or fail to pass urine at all!
+Veterinary care is warranted in any of these situations.

-Once at your veterinarian, he or she will do a thorough physical exam, collect a urine sample, and perform imaging, such as an x-ray or ultrasound.
-If these tests show that bacteria and inflammation are present within the bladder, your cat will be given anti-inflammatory and antibiotic medications followed by a urine recheck one week later.
+Your veterinarian will do a thorough physical exam, will collect a urine sample, and may perform imaging, such as an x-ray or ultrasound.
+If these tests show that bacteria and inflammation are present within the bladder, appropriate medications can be prescribed.
 If the urinary tract infection is not resolving, it may be necessary to collect a sterile sample to better target antibiotic therapy.
 If bladder stones are seen, surgery may be necessary to remove them.
 Obstructions may be relieved by passing a urinary catheter or in severe cases, surgery may also be necessary.
-Cats with obstructions must be hospitalized for several days.
+Cats with obstructions may need to be hospitalized for several days.

-Once the underlying cause has been addressed and resolved, switching your cat to a diet formulated for urinary health and reducing stress in the environment may be recommended for long-term management.
+Once the underlying cause has been addressed and resolved, your veterinarian may discuss starting a new diet and reducing stress in the environment for long-term management.

 Inappropriate urination can be frustrating for pet parents.
 The first step in getting to the bottom of this behavior is to see your veterinarian who will be happy to discuss possible causes and treatment options.